MarcusHoltz/marcusholtz.github.io/_posts/2025-12-21-grafana-alloy-loki-docker-monitoring-and-alerts.md

 If you want to try this out yourself on system prepared for you, check out the free labs available for Grafana at [killercoda.com](https://killercoda.com/het-tanis/course/Linux-Labs/102-monitoring-linux-logs).

+There are plenty more examples than this one below, for more check out the [alloy-scenarios git repo](https://github.com/grafana/alloy-scenarios).

 * * *